SpaceXpanse/Whitepaper/README.md

 - It will not only provides news and information, through [a dedicated news website](https://www.cryptospace.today/p/about-this-website.html) but will include a dedicated section for new projects, where you can showcase your project and connect with potential investors and advisors.
 - It will also provide educational resources and tools to help you create and navigate in the complex world of cryptocurrencies.
 - It will provide a forum for discussion, networking, and collaboration.
 Whether you're a gamer, developer, creator, scientist, investor, visionary, or just a crypto enthusiast, our community will be the perfect place to connect with others who share same interests.
-- [Hackathons](https://github.com/SpaceXpanse/Hackathons) will play a significant role in the SpaceXpanse Multiverse startup ecosystem by fostering innovation, collaboration, and problem-solving.
+- And [Hackathons](https://github.com/SpaceXpanse/Hackathons) will play a significant role in the SpaceXpanse Multiverse startup ecosystem by fostering innovation, collaboration, and problem-solving.

+[**D.A.R.M.A.**](https://www.spacexpanse.org) a.k.a Decentralized Artificial Responsive and Multipurpose Automate
+Open source
+*Non-profit - Foundation operated*
+- An OpenAI based artificial intelligence chatbot designed to assist the users becoming familiar with the platform features, programing and troubleshooting, and working across different platforms like the web, Telegram, and Discord.

 [**SpaceXpanse: Metaverse**](https://github.com/SpaceXpanse/Metaverse) - An actual, unstoppable, and immutable metaverse, aka autonomous world, dedicated to exploring SpaceXpanse Multiverse features using the SpaceXpanse Metaverse Simulator. /WIP/
 Open source